trollsofthenorth/ludumdare41/README.md

 2. To change the directory to the cloned repository run: `cd ludumdare41`
 3. To install the dependencies run: `npm install`
 4. Write tests located in the `./tests/` directory.
-5. Write code in the `.` directoy.
+5. Write code in the `./src/` directory.
 6. To test the code run: `npm test`
+7. To build and start a demo server, run: `npm start`
-7. If tests pass, to fetch the latest changes run: `git fetch --all`
+8. To fetch the latest changes run: `git fetch --all`
-8. To pull the latest changes, run: `git pull`
+9. To pull the latest changes, run: `git pull`